 \subsection{Related Work}

-Our work adds to the vast body of existing literature on non-stationary MDPs.
-A line of work studies non-stationary RL in the tabular setting.
-See \citet{JMLR:v11:jaksch10a,gajane2018sliding,cheung2019hedging,cheung2019non,cheung2020reinforcement,fei2020dynamic,mao2020nearoptimal,ortner2020variational} and the references therein for details.
+Our work adds to the vast body of existing literature on decision-making in non-stationary environments.
+As a special case of MDP problems with unit horizon, bandit problems have been the subject of intense recent interest.
+See \citet{besbes2014stochastic,besbes2019optimal,russac2019weighted,cheung2019hedging,chen2019new} and the references therein for details.
+For the more challenging non-stationary MDP problems, \citet{JMLR:v11:jaksch10a,gajane2018sliding,cheung2019hedging,cheung2019non,cheung2020reinforcement,fei2020dynamic,mao2020nearoptimal,ortner2020variational} provide results for the basic tabular case, where the state and action spaces are finite and small.
 Recently, \citet{domingues2020kernel} consider the non-stationary RL in continuous environments and proposes a kernel-based algorithm.
-More related works are \citet{zhou2020nonstationary,touati2020efficient}, which study non-stationary linear MDPs, but their setting is not directly comparable with ours since linear MDPs cannot imply linear kernel MDPs.
+More related works are \citet{zhou2020nonstationary,touati2020efficient}, which study non-stationary linear MDPs with the periodic restart technique, but their setting is not directly comparable with ours since linear MDPs cannot imply linear kernel MDPs.
 Moreover, \citet{zhou2020nonstationary,touati2020efficient} do not incorporate policy optimization methods, which are more difficult because we need to handle the variation of the optimal policies of adjacent episodes and value-based methods only need to handle the non-stationarity drift of reward functions and transition kernels. \citet{fei2020dynamic} also makes an attempt to investigate policy optimization algorithm for non-stationary environments.